dengchunyu/dengchunyu.github.io/_posts/2023-05-30-Strategies for Large-scale Single-cell Data Subsetting and Computation.markdown

 ## 2.Solution 2

 ### 2.1.
 Splice scRNA-seq data

+I do not recommend using method 2 unless your server memory cannot handle the single-cell data preprocessing.
+The results of method 2 may differ from the conventional results.

 In the second approach, the single-cell data was initially divided into several partitions, and then each partition was individually processed using scPagwas.
 When you split the scRNA-seq data in random, you should set the  min_clustercells=1.